 While this is a long and comprehensive list, please don’t feel pressured to do everything written here.
 Whatever you choose to do to honor your child is going to the right decision for you.

 All photos in this post are used with permission of the contributing parent and/or artist.
-If you are interested in contributing additional photos, particularly of any items not currently pictured, please contact me.
+If you are interested in contributing additional photos, particularly of any items not currently pictured, please email [email protected] or use our contact form.
 And a special “thank you” to every parent who has shared thus far; I appreciate your willingness to share these memories with the world.